jayden-chan/timing-diagram-generator/README.md

 # With label at 38% of the arrow length on the left side
 T3:"Web Browser" -> T4:"DNS Resolver" "Resolve URL":38:L

-# Arrow connecting to the upper part of the timline at T12
+# Arrow connecting to the upper part of the timeline at T12
 T11:"Web Server" => T12:"Web Browser":1 "HTTP Response":45
 ```